Killing of Lal Chand Sohag

 On 9 July 2025, Mohammad Sohag, a 39-year-old scrap dealer also known as Lal Chand, was publicly stripped, hacked, stoned to death, and his corpse stomped on in front of Mitford Hospital in Old Dhaka, Bangladesh.
 The graphic nature of the killing and its circulation on social media sparked widespread public outrage and ignited debates concerning the country’s political climate, social tensions, and law and order situation.
+The attackers were identified as members of various wings of the Bangladesh Nationalist Party, mainly Chhatra Dal and Jubo Dal which subsequently expelled them following the incident.

 Background

 The victim, Sohag, was being extorted out of money from local Chhatra Dal and Jubo Dal leaders.
-The case received widespread traction after a video of the victim getting beaten up in front of hundreds of public was publicized on social media.
 After the 2024 July Revolution, one of the largest political party of Bangladesh, BNP along with their party wings, had allegations of money extortion, and other post-resignation violence.

 Event

 The incident took place on 9 July 2025 on the main road in front of Gate No. 3 of Mitford Hospital in Old Dhaka.
 According to eyewitnesses and video footage, an armed group dragged Sohag from his store and threw him on the road.
 Then, several people hit his body and head with heavy concrete boulders.
 The beating continued after Sohag had died.
 No bystanders intervened during the beating.

 Initial police investigations suggested the beating was motivated by business disputes, extortion disputes, and past enmity.
 According to local residents, Sohag had been involved in the scrap metal and old electrical cable business in Rajni Ghosh Lane in Old Dhaka for a long time.
 The dispute arose from competition for dominance in this business and the formation of syndicates.